lordthorzonus/yii2-algolia/README.md

 $contact->index();
 ```

-Or if you fancy service like architecture, you can use helper methods on `leinonen\Yii2Algolia\AlgoliaManager`:
+Or if you fancy a service like architecture, you can use helper methods on `leinonen\Yii2Algolia\AlgoliaManager`:

 ```php
 $contact = new Contact();